Ušće, Belgrade: Belgrade Philharmonic

 Additionally, Marčetić and Maksimović also envisioned four 24-story skyscrapers west of the Palace Serbia, between the new Philharmonic and the YU Business Center shopping mall.
 The proposed skyscrapers will have a total floor area of 200,000 m2 and a two-level underground garage with 47,000 m2.

 Even though some deadlines were given and the project was used as the basis for the plan of the detailed regulation of the neighborhood, in August 2018 it was all dismissed.
 A new, international design competition was to be announced by the end of 2018.
 According to the new conditions, any high rise is forbidden and nothing can be higher than 31 m, which is the height of the Palace of Serbia, which is in the center of Block 13 since 1961.
 Not only that four skyscrapers will not be built, but even the existing gas station on that location will be removed and a new street will be cut through.
 One-floor underground garages next to the eastern and western wings of the Palace are also part of the new project.
 When it comes to the philharmonic itself, it also can't top the Palace's height nor block the view on it, and the architects will have to develop the building around the core ideas of the Arup Group, which was hired because of the acoustics of the future venue.
 None of the future objects will be fenced.

 New competition was organized only in November 2020, and was to last to April 2021.
 Plans, permits and projects will be finished by 2022/2023, and the new building should be opened in 2026.
 Projected costs are €120 million, and will be financed by the funds from the Council of Europe Development Bank's credit.
 Design by the Amanda Levete's "AL_A" bureau was announced as the winner in April 2022, among 37 designs from 15 countries.
 Levete'с design, awarded $10,2 million, stipulates slightly larger hall, with 1,600 seats for audience and 400 for orchestra and choir, and a total of four large halls which would make the building - grand concert hall, recital hall, creative center and podium.
+In June 2023 it was announced that the permits will be obtained by the September, when the tender for the contractor will be organized.
+Construction of the five-storey building with 57,911 m2 was thus announced for 2024, which points to the delay of the 2026 deadline.